Bookkeeper vs accountant: which does your business need?

 So an accountant might measure:

 If the relationship between these three things was strong enough, an accountant would encourage the business owner to get an answering service.
-They'd even tell you how much return you could expect from the investment.
+They may help estimate the potential return on an investment like this.

-KPIs like these can easily be tracked using apps like Futrli (previously known as Crunchboards) or Spotlight Reporting.
+You can easily track KPIs like these using apps like Futrli (previously known as Crunchboards) or Spotlight Reporting.
 An accountant will set them up for you, so you can always see where to improve your business.

 Getting the best value from accountants and bookkeepers